 Principles for RTO Deployment

 The following human dimension principles have been identified as fundamental to the success of remote tower implementations.
 These principles are already largely addressed through published Regulation and Acceptable Means of Compliance (AMCs), Service Providers processes and Manufacturers technology designs.
 These principles are documented here to highlight them as good practice.

+Note that recommendations have been identified in the next section in addition to the principles directly below.
+The recommendations are defined where specific issues have been identified that require further analysis to ensure the impact on the human is appropriately managed.

 The EGHD has identified the following principles: